blinskey/greek-reference/README.md

 ## Status

-The latest published release is version 1.3.1.
+The latest release is version 1.4.1.
 The corresponding version of the [Greek Reference Database Creator][] is 1.2.0.

-Version 1.4 is an unpublished release incorporating improvements to the build process.

 You can view a changelog for each release on the [Releases page][].